Nakishev/MarkaStandards/README.md

 #### Infrastructure as Code (IaC)

-Use Pulumi, Terraform or Azure Resource Manager (ARM) templates to provision and manage infrastructure resources as code.
+Use Pulumi, Terraform or Azure Resource Manager (ARM) templates to provision and manage infrastructure resources as code for long-term projects.

 ---